 the balancing mode.

-For internal regional TCP proxy load balancers, the balancing mode can be
+For regional internal proxy Network Load Balancers, the balancing mode can be

 CONNECTION(instance group or NEG backends) or